EfeImrek/movie-sentiment-analysis/README.md

 # Movie Dataset Analysis Project

 ## Overview
 This project performs exploratory data analysis (EDA) and statistical hypothesis testing on the IMDb 5000 Movie Dataset.
 The goal is to identify patterns and relationships among movie-level variables such as IMDb score, budget, gross revenue, release year, and genre.
 This document represents the deliverable for **Milestone 1 (28 November)**.
-Machine learning, sentiment analysis, and metadata enrichment will be implemented in future milestones.
+Machine learning regression has been implemented as part of the January milestone.
+Sentiment analysis and metadata enrichment will be implemented in future milestones.

 ## Dataset
 Source: Kaggle — IMDB 5000 Movie Dataset